 Saunders, R., 1987.
 Road traffic accidents and their implications for management.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Dorset Institute of Higher Education.

 Full text available as: